MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance as needed.

     > **IMPORTANT**: GitHub Copilot asks for assistance when generating the spec.md file.
-For example, GitHub Copilot requests permission to create a new repository branch for the specification.
+For example, GitHub Copilot requests permission to create a repository branch for the new feature.
 Grant permission when required by responding in the Chat view.

     It can take 4-6 minutes to create and validate the spec.md file.